Property Title Searches in California (CA)

 PACE Loans and Assessment Liens in California

 - Read the document to see if it states how the fee is collected.
-Here is a snippet from an Assessment Lien which states it’s collected “in
+Here is a snippet from an Assessment Lien which states it’s collected “in the same installments as the general taxes.”

 - Look at the tax breakdown to see if a portion of the taxes are going towards the party on the Notice of Assessment.
 Here is